Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Related Work

-There are several techniques that leverage deep learning to approximate safety over an RL training session.
-SQRL ~\cite{srinivasan2020learning} takes a transfer learning approach, learning a Q function as a safety discriminator in a pre-training phase and deploying that to fine-tune a learned policy.
-Conservative Safety Critic ~\cite{bharadhwaj2021conservative} also learns a Q function as a discriminator but leverages Conservative Q Learning ~\cite{kumar2020conservative} to over-approximate the true probability of a state being unsafe in expectation.
-PAINT ~\cite{xie2022when} trains a safety discriminator in concert with an RL policy, allowing it to dictate when a training episode ends.
+There are several techniques that leverage deep learning to approximate safety in Reinforcement Learning\cite{sutton1998reinforcement}.
+SQRL~\cite{srinivasan2020learning} takes a transfer learning approach, learning a Q function as a safety discriminator in a pre-training phase and deploying it to fine-tune a learned policy.
+Conservative Safety Critic~\cite{bharadhwaj2021conservative} also learns a Q function as a discriminator but leverages Conservative Q Learning~\cite{kumar2020conservative} to over-approximate the true probability of a state being unsafe in expectation.
+PAINT~\cite{xie2022when} trains a safety discriminator in concert with an reinforcement learning~\cite{sutton1998reinforcement} policy, allowing it to dictate when a training episode ends.
 Each of these methods will encounter safety violations during exploration, and require some knowledge of a ground truth safety function to label data.
-While these methods learn discriminators online, Leave No Trace ~\cite{eysenbach2017leave} takes the approach of learning a reset policy in tandem with the forward policy.
+A set of methods try to leverage reversibility to establish safety during training.
+Leave No Trace~\cite{eysenbach2017leave} takes the approach of learning a reset policy in tandem with the forward policy.
 The reset policy is employed to both determine when to reset a training episode, and rollback the environment for the next episode.
-Reversibility Aware Exploration ~\cite{grinsztajn2021there} includes a notion of reversibility as well.
+Reversibility Aware Exploration~\cite{grinsztajn2021there} includes a notion of reversibility as well.
 It simultaneously trains a discriminator to predict the probability of being able to return to a state in a trajectory, and uses that signal to reward a policy for taking reversible actions.
 Both of these leverage the concept of reversibility as a measure of safety.
-While these methods learn a proxy for safety without any ground truth representation, they can still encounter constraint violations in the training process.
+While these methods learn a proxy for safety without any ground truth representation, they are still prone to violating safety constraints, especially at the beginning of training.